nizarq/correlation/http_protocol_proposal_v1.md

 We anticipate that there will be common well-known Correlation-Context keys.
 If you wish to use this for you own custom (not well-known) context key, prefix it with @.

-It is important to keep the size of any property because they get serialized in HTTP headers and headers have significant size restrictions.
+It is important to keep the size of any property small because these get serialized into HTTP headers which have significant size restrictions.
 The Correlation-Context MUST NOT be used as generic data passing mechanism (between services or within service).

-`Correlation-Context` is optional, which means that it may or may not be provided by upstream service.
+`Correlation-Context` is optional.
+It may or may not be provided by upstream service.

 If `Correlation-Context` is provided by upstream service, implementation MUST propagate it further to downstream services.